 Infections which occur in hospitals are usually from bacteria.
 There are a few different types of SSIs, which are classified on how serious the infection is, with the most severe cases causing complications such as sepsis.

 Some of the most common types of infection are:

 ● Staph infection (MRSA) – if you have developed a staph infection after surgery, this is likely a result of the doctor or nurse failing to maintain appropriate levels of cleanliness.
 For instance, if the incision isn’t cleaned, the wound dressing isn’t changed, or the bedding hasn’t been tended to.
 This also applies to the condition of the room, which needs to be regularly disinfected.

 ● Sepsis – some patients show more severe symptoms even during the recovery stage, including a high temperature and an increased heart rate.
 This suggests the infection has spread into the bloodstream and throughout the body, which – left untreated – can lead to sepsis.
 This can cause organs to shut down and can be fatal.

 In some cases, infection can be extremely severe and whilst it is a common complication from many hospital procedures, if it is allowed to progress without treatment the consequences can be significant.
 For example, in newborn babies exposed to Group B Streptococcal bacteria during birth, they can go on to develop signs and symptoms of streptococcal meningitis which can be fatal or lead to brain damage.
-We have represented several families who have suffered terribly as a result of negligent treatment.
+We have represented several families who have suffered terribly as a result of negligent treatment during or after childbirth.
 Usually from the consequences of a failure by the hospital team to recognise early signs of infection in their child, or take steps to reduce or prevent the risk of infection developing in the late stages of the pregnancy.

 Can you sue for surgery complications?